ngermeau/8bits-cpu/readme.md

 # Todo

-[ ] code cleanup
 [x] let a program be passed in parameter
-[ ] take carry flag as input for add, shr, shl
+[x] take carry flag as input for add, shr, shl
-[ ] shr, shl are not correct they use two operands
+[x] shr, shl are not correct they use two operands
 [ ] does other operations than CMP also affect the flags c,a,e,z ?
 [ ] 2dimenson memory
 [ ] using enum for flag instead of boolean variables